mathiskakal/moonshot/documents/rexmax-specifications.md

 - Those are also the most documented technologies, which is great for AI to help with the debugging or even coding, which will definitely help with the speed!

-Electron doesn't enforce React, and I am more familiar with Angular or Flutter, but the ecosystem around React is more developed, and I suspect this choice will yield better results overall.
+Electron doesn't enforce React, and I am more familiar with Angular, but the ecosystem around React is more developed, and I suspect this choice will yield better results overall.

 ### 5. Final Stack Choice